hashicorp/terraform/website/docs/commands/login.html.markdown

 of `terraform login` in order to offer Terraform-native services in a third-party system.

-Terraform implements `terraform login` by performing an OAuth 2.0 authorization request using configuration provided by the target host.
+The `terraform login` command supports performing an OAuth 2.0 authorization request using configuration provided by the target host.
 You may wish to implement this protocol if you are producing a third-party implementation of any [Terraform-native services](/docs/internals/remote-service-discovery.html),